Acupressure Points for Headache & Migraine Relief with Home Remedies

 Home Remedies for Headaches While Pregnant

-During pregnancy, the body undergoes changes that cause discomfort, like heartburn, headaches, and nausea.
-You may find you get it more during your 1st and 3rd trimester.
+During pregnancy, the body undergoes numerous changes that can cause discomfort, including heartburn, headaches, and nausea.
+You may find you get it more during your 1st and 3rd trimesters.
 Unfortunately, you cannot take any medication as it could harm your baby.
 Therefore, you can try the following home remedies for headaches during pregnancy to ensure the best option.

 Magnesium relaxes muscles and prevents premature contraction.
 It also strengthens muscles, and a daily intake of 400mg can help avoid headaches during pregnancy.
-To make it interesting, you can consume one cup of spinach in a smoothie.
+To make it more enjoyable, consider incorporating one cup of spinach into a smoothie.
 You can blend one cup of spinach with two scoops of vanilla ice cream.
 Start by blanching the spinach in boiling water and combining it with the ice cream.
 Alternatively, you can add almonds to your diet.

-The best solution to treat headaches during your pregnancy is to drink water.
+The best solution for managing headaches during pregnancy is to stay hydrated by drinking plenty of water.
 The water keeps your body hydrated and energized.
 Try to drink eight ounces of water throughout the day.

 During pregnancy, the blood vessels in your head expand and could cause a migraine.
-Use cold compression to shrink the cells and tighten the blood vessels to alleviate the pain.
+Use cold compression to constrict the cells and tighten the blood vessels, thereby alleviating the pain.
 You can take a towel, dip it in cold water, lie down, and place it over your forehead and eyes.
 Nevertheless, if you have a tension headache, it is best to use warm compression instead by following the same method.

 Ginger is a natural remedy that helps relieve nausea and headaches.
-It stimulates muscle contraction and blocks prostaglandins to prevent migraines.
-Make yourself a nice cup of tea with one-inch ginger root, peppermint leaves, and half a lemon.
-All you need is boiling water with the added ingredients, which should sit for five minutes before consumption.
+It stimulates muscle contraction and blocks the production of prostaglandins to prevent migraines.
+Prepare a refreshing cup of tea with one-inch ginger root, peppermint leaves, and half a lemon.
+All you need is boiling water with the added ingredients, which should be allowed to sit for five minutes before consumption.

-You can take a small number of drops of the oil in your palms and rub it together.
+You can take a small number of drops of the oil in your palms and rub them together.
 Now, apply the oil to your forehead and massage it for a minute.
-For the best results, do this before bedtime.
+For optimal results, perform this task before going to bed.

 Other Tips to Help Relieve Pregnancy Headaches

-- Consume small meals during the day and ensure you get enough proteins.
+• Consume small meals during the day and ensure you get enough protein.

-- Add some Epson salts to your bath water and relax.
+• Add Epsom salts to your bathwater and relax.

-- Do acupressure by applying pressure to the stress points in the body, but read up on what acupoints to avoid while pregnant.
+• Practice acupressure by applying pressure to the stress points in the body, but be aware of which acupoints to avoid during pregnancy.

 Home Remedy for a Headache during Periods